Khemi1998/deckofcards/README.md

 ## Purpose

 A mini challenge with the purpose of familarising myself with react.
+I chose a plain style as I wanted to focus on the map aspect of the project.
+I plan to come back to this project to add a button that shuffles the deck and change the designs for the king, queen and jacks.

 ###Challenge
 <ul>